NrgCristi/Heartium-Hybrid/README.md

 A Hybrid Server For Heartium Private Server

-Tutorial: Downlaod Python From This Link (THIS IS REQUIRED): https://www.python.org/downloads/ then download this project then run install_packages.bat then run run.bat (MAKE SURE TO KEEP THE RUN.BAT OPENED)
+Downlaod Python From This Link (THIS IS REQUIRED): https://www.python.org/downloads/ then download this project then run install_packages.bat then run run.bat (MAKE SURE TO KEEP THE RUN.BAT OPENED)